hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![Protection policy for vmware schedule](/img/protection-policy-ui-for-vmware-scheduling.png)

-*The above figure display resources for schedule and the flow of the recovery-points part of the protection policy.*
+*The above figure displayd resources for schedule and the flow of the recovery-points part of the protection policy.*

 Additionally, there is also a resource known as protection job that is obscurely shown in the user-interface; however, it is required to perform the operation of data protection.
 You will need to manipulate protection jobs to create a protection or to recover an existing recovery point.
 Additionally, the protection-job is the resource that can be manipulated to suspend or to resume a protection schedule.